Particular/docs.particular.net/nservicebus/ravendb/uninstalling-v4.md

 ### Final Folder Cleanup

-Remove the folder and sub-folder (assuming you are fine with deleting the RavenDB databases).
+Remove the folder and sub-folder (assuming the of RavenDB databases are are no longer needed).

-There is one additional cleanup step if you used the PlatformInstaller to install it.
+There is one additional cleanup step if the PlatformInstaller was used as the method of install.
 The Platform Installer used Chocolatey behind the scenes to install packages.
 It  keeps a copy of the install in a sub-folder.

-The following powershell command will list the directory which you can safely delete.
+The following PowerShell command will list the directory which can be safely deleted.

 `dir ("{0}\lib" -f $env:ChocolateyInstall) -Filter *RavenDB* | Select -ExpandProperty FullName`